alberttrann/plant-disease-dataset/README.md

 The original dataset is at https://huggingface.co/datasets/Hemg/new-plant-diseases-dataset The new dataset is here: https://huggingface.co/datasets/minhhungg/plant-disease-dataset

-Since it only consists of two columns image and class, i decided to spice it up with more detailed, dynamic content, so the tuned model can have more "depth" in its answer rather than just providing simple lablels
+Since it only consists of two columns image and class, i decided to spice it up with more detailed, dynamic content, so the tuned model can have more "depth" in its answers rather than just providing simple labels

 First, upload all of the train and valid folders to a bucket on Google Cloud Storage, and convert them all to jsonl format for Google Cloud finetuning
 ```